-She is a juried member of the Spanish Village Art Center, Coronado Art Association and San Diego County Art Mart Association.
-She is Art Coordinator for the Rancho San Diego Library, former president of Southwestern Artists' Association and was a juried member of the San Diego Museum of Art Artist Guild.
+She is a juried member of the Spanish Village Art Center, Coronado Art Association and San Diego County Art Mart Association where she was Vice President.
+She was Art Coordinator for the Rancho San Diego Library, former president of Southwestern Artists' Association and was a juried member of the San Diego Museum of Art Artist Guild.

 Her painting: "Peupliers sur le chemin" was published July 2010 in the magazine San Diego Home/Garden Lifestyles.
 Maïc's art can be found in Europe, Asia, Australia, New Zealand and most states in the USA.

 She invites you to spend a moment here with her and see which of these works of art speak to you.
 "Merci!"